 - Repti Zoo 36″ x 18″ x 18″ Flat Pack Glass Terrarium

 - Exo Terra Large/Wide Natural Terrarium (36″ x 18″ x18″)

 - All Living Things Reptile Terrarium (36″ x 18″ x 16″)

 Wood and melamine enclosures work well for hognose snakes because there is little to no danger of crumbling/mold from water damage.
 These enclosures are also built to open in front, making them quite convenient.
 Wood and melamine have the additional benefit of being lighter than glass — although to be honest, just about any enclosure material is lighter than glass.

 Plastic/PVC enclosures are preferred by many snake owners because they are extremely durable, and the most lightweight material available.
 These are also designed to be front-opening.
 They can be more expensive than the other options, but their sheer longevity makes the investment worthwhile.

-Tubs are not recommended for North American hognose snakes.
+ReptiFiles does not recommend using plastic tubs as enclosures for snakes.
 While humidity is not a concern, tubs are limited in terms of the light and space they can offer.
 Diurnal species need a source of bright light, which is not possible with traditional tub and rack systems.